Akshat2512/AI-Voice-Assistant/README.md

 ### Design and Development
 - Designed the architecture of the chatbot application, ensuring seamless integration of various AI models.
-- Developed the front-end using Python Eel, creating an intuitive and user-friendly interface.
+- Developed the front-end using Jinja2 template library, creating an intuitive and user-friendly interface.

 ### Integration of AI Models
 - Successfully integrated Whisper-1 for efficient and accurate speech recognition.